-In FY 2016, the RVMPO will conduct an EJ population transportation needs assessment to identify the transportation needs of target populations.
-The assessment will look at minority and low income populations access to employment areas.
-The study will also look at ways to improve accessibility, travel time to jobs or other activities, and the availability of transportation services.
-Participants will include RVTD, the Job Council and State Employment Department.
+In FY 2016, the RVMPO conducted an EJ population transportation needs assessment for the traditionally underserved populations in the region to identify the transportation needs of target populations.
+The assessment looked at minority and low income populations access to employment areas.
+The study also looked at ways to improve accessibility, travel time to jobs or other activities, and the availability of transportation services.
+Participants included RVTD, the Job Council, State Employment Department, and other stakeholders.

-- RVMPO Title VI/EJ report - Outreach to protected populations for 2015-2018 MTIP development - Public Participation Plan update - Maintain Title VI officer position, and - Develop GIS maps of distribution of minority and low-income populations. - EJ population transportation needs assessment
+- RVMPO Title VI/EJ report

+- Outreach to protected populations for 2018-2021 MTIP development

+- Updated Public Participation Plan update

+- Maintain Title VI officer position, and

+- Develop GIS maps of distribution of minority and low-income populations.